hohowin/mean-stack-tutorial/mean-ui/README.md

 ## Note

-- Use the spread operator (return all elements of an array) to clone the array and
+1\.
+Use the spread operator (return all elements of an array) to clone the array and

 ```javascript
 [...this.posts]
 ```

+2\.
+In `post.service.ts`, saving state didn't quite work.
+So simply call getPosts() again.
+Maybe can fix it later.